lymanwong/bayside_assignment/README.md

 Hello hiring manager,

-My name is Lyman Wong and I'm applying for the Front-End Developer role at Apple.
+My name is Lyman Wong, and I'm applying for the Front-End Developer role at Apple.
 I had a great time working on this project and appreciate the opportunity.

 This feature is based on the Linux 'uniq' text processing feature.
-Based on the user's search term, the feature is suppose to either report or filter out repeated lines in a file.
-Instead of overriting the original file, I've decided to create a duplicate file with the edits.
+Based on the user's search term, the feature is designed to either report or filter out repeated lines in a file.
+Instead of overwriting the original file, I've decided to create a duplicate file with the edits.

 If you have any feedback, I would love to hear it.